openplans/openblock-old/docs/main/scraper_tutorial.rst

   any links to other documents.
 Sometimes you need to do that.

 * This schema doesn't require any custom attributes, so we don't show that.
-It's trivial though, just assign a dictionary to item.attributes.
+It's trivial though, just assign a dictionary to item.attributes sometime after calling item.save().

 Also notice the ``-q`` or ``--quiet`` command-line option that silences all non-error output.
 This is an OpenBlock scraper convention intended to allow